kcorreia-mgh/HTT-Characterization/README.md

 ### **htt_trinucleotide_characterization.py**

-Will read through flattened fastq files and analyze read(pairs) for the CAG and CCG repeat sequences in HTT.
+Will read through flattened fastq files and analyze read(pairs) for the CAG and CCG repeat sequences in <em>HTT</em>.
 Will begin characterizing from the first instance of 3 CAG repeats until a sequence of CAGCTTCCT is encountered (downstream of the CCG repeat) or the end of the read is reached.

 Parameters